-After turning the ignition ON, you can choose from High, Low, or Off heat settings.
+You can choose from HIGH, LOW or OFF heat settings.
 Amber indicator lights in each switch indicate the level of heat in use.
-Two indicator lights will illuminate for High, one for Low, and none for Off.
+Two indicator lights will illuminate for HIGH, one for LOW and none for OFF.

-Press the switch once to select Highlevel heating.
-Press the switch a second time to select Low-level heating.
-Press the switch a third time to shut the heating elements Off.
-NOTE: The engine must be running for the heated seats to operate.
+Press the switch once to select HIGHlevel heating.
+Press the switch a second time to select LOW-level heating.
+Press the switch a third time to shut the heating elements OFF.